-We estimate that we will receive net proceeds of approximately \$278 million from the sale of the ordinary shares offered in this offering, based on an assumed initial public offering price of \$14.00 per share (the mid-point of the price range set forth on the cover page of this prospectus) and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$14.00 per share would increase (decrease) the net proceeds to us from this offering by \$20 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We will not receive any proceeds from the ordinary shares to be offered by the selling shareholders, although we will pay the expenses, other than underwriting discounts and commissions, associated with the sale of those ordinary shares pursuant to the Registration Rights Agreement described under "Certain Relationships and Related Party Transactions-Registration Rights Agreement."
+We estimate that we will receive net proceeds of approximately \$297 million from the sale by us of the ordinary shares offered in this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We will also receive in the aggregate approximately \$2 million from selling shareholders who will pay to us the exercise price for options exercised by them for the purpose of selling shares in this offering.
+Otherwise, we will not receive any proceeds from the ordinary shares to be offered by the selling shareholders, although we will pay the expenses, other than underwriting discounts and commissions, associated with the sale of those ordinary shares pursuant to the Registration Rights Agreement described under "Certain Relationships and Related Party Transactions-Registration Rights Agreement."
 The selling shareholders include members of our senior management and entities affiliated with directors of our company.
-Bali Investments S.àr.I, an entity controlled by KKR and Silver Lake, is our controlling shareholder and is a selling shareholder in this offering.
+Bali Investments S.àr.l, an entity controlled by KKR and Silver Lake, is our controlling shareholder and is a selling shareholder in this offering.
 See "Principal and Selling Shareholders."